 Potential enabling actions to promote effective policies include the following:

-- Teaming up across sectors– Triple helix collaborations, wherein public, private and civil society initiatives team up could be conducive in promoting circular solutions that work in practice.
+- Teaming up across sectors: Triple helix collaborations, wherein public, private and civil society initiatives team up could be conducive in promoting circular solutions that work in practice.

-- Lobbying to remove barriers in legislation– Frontrunner firms can join lobbying initiatives that set out to drive circularity, for example economic incentives to encourage the recovery of more secondary raw materials etc.
+- Lobbying to remove barriers in legislation: Frontrunner firms can join lobbying initiatives that set out to drive circularity, for example economic incentives to encourage the recovery of more secondary raw materials etc.

-- Involving the private sector and civil society organizations– Involving businesses as well as civil society organizations could be helpful in promoting awareness and knowledge concerning circular policies.
+- Involving the private sector and civil society organizations: Involving businesses as well as civil society organizations could be helpful in promoting awareness and knowledge concerning circular policies.

-- Promoting incentives for circular production efforts– Governments-led subsidies can help in encouraging businesses to shift their operations to include circular design, production and/or supply chain efforts.
+- Promoting incentives for circular production efforts: Governments-led subsidies can help in encouraging businesses to shift their operations to include circular design, production and/or supply chain efforts.

-Transitioning to a Circular Economy: OUTLOOK
+Transitioning to a Circular Economy: Outlook

-Alongside climate change, environmental degradation poses one of the most critical threats to the humanity in the 21st century.
+Alongside climate change, environmental degradation poses one of the most critical threats to humanity in the 21st century.
 The transition to a circular economy across the globe is thus a crucial step in confronting this challenge.
 Similar to the fight against climate change, the transition to a circular economy on a global scale needs to take place in a holistic and systemic fashion that rests on multi-sector and international coordination and collaboration efforts.

-The opinions expressed in this text are solely that of the author/s and do not necessarily reflect the views of the Israel Public Policy Institute (IPPI) and/or the Heinrich Böll Stiftung Tel Aviv.
+The opinions expressed in this text are solely that of the author/s and do not necessarily reflect the views of the Israel Public Policy Institute (IPPI) and/or its partners.